Peter McVerry Trust’s Residential Community Detox

 Peter McVerry Trust continues to review its services in order to best respond to the needs of people impacted by homelessness and drug misuse.
 With the recent addition of additional capacity on-site, we can now offer people treatment beds immediately after they have completed their detox.

-Unfortunately, there is a real and ongoing need for increased drug treatment services and supports from stabilisation, through to detox and post-treatment supports and drug-free aftercare housing.
+Unfortunately, there is a real and ongoing need for increased addiction services and supports from stabilisation, through to detox and post-treatment supports and drug-free aftercare housing.
 Peter McVerry Trust continues to engage with the HSE, local drug task forces and the Minister for Drugs to make positive progress in this area.

 The Residential Community Detox is funded with donations from our supporters and by the HSE.